tessercat/daoistic-book/book.md

 Good ones get results and nothing more, they don't get their way by force.

-They get results but they don't hurt anyone, they don't bully anyone, they don't threaten anyone.
+They get results but don't hurt anyone, don't bully anyone, don't threaten anyone.

 They call it getting results
 but not getting their way.